Skip to main page content

 Heat and cold resistance

-Hot weather can cause overhead power lines to expand and sag, buckle the rails and even cause the ground beneath the railway to become unstable.
-This can lead to the closure of lines or force trains to operate at slower speeds, causing inevitable disruption for passengers.
+Hot weather can cause overhead power lines to expand and sag, buckle the rails and even make the ground beneath the railway unstable.
+This can lead to the closure of lines or force trains to operate at slower speeds, causing disruption for passengers.

 Our tracks are designed with rail expansion devices to accommodate thermal expansion and contraction to prevent them from buckling and causing delays during heatwaves.
-Similarly, the rail expansion devices a long with specialised drainage systems ensure people will be able to keep moving even when cold temperatures and snow hit the UK.
+The rail expansion devices, along with specialised drainage systems, ensure people will be able to keep moving even when cold temperatures and snow hit the UK.

 Points – moveable sections of the line that allow trains to switch between tracks – can freeze in cold weather, bringing the railway to a halt.
-All of HS2’s points will be fitted with a heating system that is automatically activated when temperatures drop below a certain level.
-This makes sure they will keep working, even in icy weather, helping to maintain the punctual operation of the railway.
+All of HS2’s points will be fitted with a heating system that’s automatically activated when temperatures drop below a certain level.
+This makes sure they’ll keep working, even in icy weather, helping to maintain the punctual operation of the railway.

 Ambient temperature

-The design for the new Old Oak Common Station features exposed surfaces that will absorb solar radiation entering through the roof-lights and other un-shaded areas to minimise the risk of indoor air temperature increases.
-We will also include ‘shading devices’ to minimise the risk of overheating in both indoor and outdoor spaces.
-We have also completed a climate change adaptation and resilience strategy for all our stations as part of our work on BREEAM (a measure of sustainability for new and refurbished buildings).
+The design for Old Oak Common station features exposed surfaces that will absorb solar radiation entering through the roof-lights and other un-shaded areas to reduce the risk of indoor air temperature increases.
+We’ll also include shading devices to reduce the risk of overheating in both indoor and outdoor spaces.
+We’ve also completed a climate change adaptation and resilience strategy for all our stations as part of our work on BREEAM (a measure of sustainability for new and refurbished buildings).

 Wind

 Overhead power lines can be brought down in strong wind, which causes major disruption to services.
-To mitigate this risk, HS2 will use an updated version of the overhead power lines developed for the for the Lyon – Marseille high speed line.
+To reduce this risk, HS2 will use an updated version of the overhead power lines developed for the Lyon to Marseille high-speed line.

-To further enhance resilience masts carrying overhead electric wires are placed closer together on sections exposed to stronger winds e.g. on viaducts.
-Sharing the load of carrying the wires between more masts reduces the weight carried by each one, thus enhancing the line’s resilience against strong wind.
+To further enhance resilience, masts carrying overhead electric wires are placed closer together on sections exposed to stronger winds, for example on viaducts.
+Sharing the load of carrying the wires between more masts reduces the weight carried by each one, enhancing the line’s resilience against strong wind.
 Distances between masts on HS2 will range between 45 metres and 72 metres to ensure operational resilience.

 Landslips

-Landslips can cause major disruption, with earth spilling onto the tracks from above or crumbling away beneath a line, causing the railway to be closed.
+Landslips can cause major disruption, with earth spilling on to the tracks from above or crumbling away beneath a line, causing the railway to be closed.
 This often happens on the existing railway after long periods of heavy rain, when the ground becomes saturated.
 HS2 is being built with significantly shallower cuttings and embankment slopes than seen on the existing Victorian-built railway to significantly improve stability.
-Furthermore, careful planting of vegetation, non-shrinkable soils (which avoid absorbing large quantities of water) and extensive in-built drainage will ensure stable ground around the railway.
+Careful planting of vegetation, non-shrinkable soils (which avoid absorbing large quantities of water) and extensive built-in drainage will ensure stable ground around the railway.

 Leaves

-Thousands of tonnes of leaves fall onto railway lines in autumn each year from millions of lineside trees.
+Thousands of tonnes of leaves fall on to railway lines in autumn each year from millions of lineside trees.
 They can be crushed by passing trains, creating a slippery layer on the rail similar to black ice on roads, making it harder for trains to accelerate or brake.
-HS2 will ensure that specific tree species will be avoided from day one to minimise the risks associated with leaf fall.
-Trees will also be planted well away from the line to avoid them being blown onto tracks during strong wind.
+HS2 will ensure that specific tree species will be avoided from day one to reduce the risks associated with leaf fall.
+Trees will also be planted well away from the line to avoid them being blown on to tracks during strong wind.